Manufacturing Recruitment in a Tech Driven World

 Bradley teamed up with non-profit group GPS Education Partners to launch an in-house manufacturing school and apprenticeship program at its headquarters, with the idea of ultimately hiring the trained students upon graduation.

 Throughout the year, high school juniors and seniors can attend academic and skilled trades classes at the company headquarters.
 Students can also work as paid apprentices after school, through school breaks, and during summer vacation.

 In the increasingly digital world we live in, the manufacturing industry is sometimes seen as a relic of the past.
 Tech jobs will replace manufacturing jobs, or so the story goes.
 The truth is, as long as we need things (like our incredible tech devices), we need manufacturing.
 And manufacturing itself is often a great driver for technological innovation.

-When it comes to recruiting, manufacturing companies should utilize technology to connect with a more digitized workforce.
+When it comes to manufacturing recruitment efforts, companies should utilize technology to connect with a more digitized workforce.
 Social media is one tool that you can use to find your workforce among younger generations.
 As with any online business, you can use social media to:

 - Notify people of training opportunities, and to obtain feedback

 - Highlight employee testimonials about your company